 Fits in an airplane cabin?
 Yes

-These are the only travel strollers on this list that can accommodate up to a whopping 65 pounds.
+This is the only stroller on this list that can accommodate up to a whopping 65 pounds in the spacious seat.
 Plus, it has a car seat adaptable, so you can easily strap your little ones safely into the travel stroller with any car seat (car seats are sold separately!).
-With the ability to insert car seats and use up to 65 pounds, you won’t need to buy a new travel stroller anytime soon!
+With the ability to insert a car seat and use up to 65 pounds, you won’t need to buy a new travel stroller anytime soon!

 All-Wheel Suspension